file-format/Products/content/en/diagram/javascript/gojs/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Draw Flowcharts via JavaScript API</h2>
 <p>The open source GoJS library has provided support for building several Diagram types and showcase specific features and layouts.
 You can draw flowcharts with a couple of lines of JavaScript code.
-The library has included support for Palettes, Linkable nodes, Drag/Drop behavior, Text Editing, and the use of Node Template Maps for drawing flowchart Diagrams.
+The library supports Palettes, Linkable nodes, Drag/Drop behavior, Text Editing, and the use of Node Template Maps for drawing flowchart Diagrams.
 You can also modify the existing diagram and diagram node as well as Textblock with ease.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}